Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/FmrcTutorial.md

     :_CoordinateModelRunDate = "2010-11-05T00:00:00Z";
     ~~~

-## Feature Collections that change
+## Feature Collections That Change

 The above example creates a static collection of files.
 A common case is that one has a collection of files that are changing, as files are added and deleted while being served through the TDS.